 The Dieppe Operation

-The destruction of six 155mm guns of No. 813 Battery close to Varengeville-sur-Mer by Lieutenant Colonel, The Lord Lovat’s No.4 Commando was later described as ‘a classic example of the use of well-trained troops and a thoroughness in planning, training and execution.’
-Testament to this was the number of honours bestowed on the unit including the Victoria Cross awarded to Major Pat Porteous, whose citation read:
+No. 4 Commando’s destruction of six 155mm guns was described as ‘a classic example of the use of well-trained troops and a thoroughness in planning, training and execution.’
+Honours awarded included the Victoria Cross to Major Pat Porteous.
+His citation read:

 Pat Porteous VC